 -h can be specified in the config files (just use the long option name).

 Once those are created and in place, you do not have to add all of the options to the command line all the time.
-That is why you can do:
+For instance, you can run

 dcrctl getnetworkhashps 2547036949350

 3. Can I run mainnet and testnet daemons and wallets at the same time and on the same machine?¶